Eleven teams will focus on cross-jurisdictional sharing in public health

 - Kentucky: Tri-County Fitness Challenge—Three local health departments will develop an agreement to support future CJS efforts, starting with a tri-county fitness challenge.
 The initiative covers Bourbon, Clark and Montgomery Counties, with assistance from the University of Kentucky.

-- Nebraska: Nebraska Association of Local Health Departments (NALHD)—NALHD is leading a project to develop a model website for local health departments.
+- Nebraska: Nebraska Association of Local Health Directors (NALHD)—NALHD is leading a project to develop a model website for local health departments.
 It will be pilot tested by Central District Health Department, North Central District Health Department, Northeast Nebraska Public Health Department, Panhandle Public Health District and South Heartland District Health Department.
 Additional health departments may choose to launch similar websites in the future.